-Talking Shit — opportunities to deal with your shit about shit
+With Keone, I run the workshop/playshop Talking Shit which offers opportunities to deal with your shit about shit…

 Keone Wales